Introduction

 “A good trajectory is a coherent sequence, model it as a whole”

 This is the general diagram given in the DP paper.
-Here, $\epsilon_{\theta}(o,a)$ is the noise prediction network.
-The predicted noise is actually the score ($-∇_a \log {p(a \mid o)} \approx ∇ E (a)$ ).
-And this is directly used in equation 1, in place of $ε_θ(x^k, k)$ to calculate the $k-1$ denoising step’s action sequence.
+Here $\epsilon_{\theta}(o,a)$ is the noise prediction network.
+The predicted “noise” is actually the score ($-∇_a \log {p(a \mid o)} \approx ∇ E (a)$ ).
+This is used directly in equation 1, in place of $ε_θ(x^k, k)$ to calculate the $k-1$ denoising step’s action sequence.

 Here,